oam-dev/rudr/docs/how-to/using_scylla.md

-# Using Scylla
+# Using Rudr

-This guide explains the basics of using Scylla to install applications on your Kubernetes cluster.
-It assumes that you have already [installed Scylla](install.md).
+This guide explains the basics of using Rudr to install applications on your Kubernetes cluster.
+It assumes that you have already [installed Rudr](install.md).

-If you are just getting started and want a quick entry point to Scylla, you may wish to begin with the [Quickstart Guide](quickstart.md) - it covers how to use Scylla and install one simple example application.
+If you are just getting started and want a quick entry point to Rudr, you may wish to begin with the [Quickstart Guide](quickstart.md) - it covers how to use Rudr and install one simple example application.

 ## Four Concepts with One Action

-Scylla is a reference implementation of the [Open Application Model specification](https://github.com/microsoft/hydra-spec) for Kubernetes.
-So before using Scylla, you may need to understand some concepts of Open Application Model.
+Rudr is a reference implementation of the [Open Application Model specification](https://github.com/microsoft/hydra-spec) for Kubernetes.
+So before using Rudr, you may need to understand some concepts of Open Application Model.
 If you're interested to learn more, you can directly read the [Open Application Model specification](https://github.com/microsoft/hydra-spec).

 ### Component schematics

 The component schematics is where developers declare the operational characteristics of the code they deliver in infrastructure neutral terms.

-In Scylla, the schema of component schematics is something like below:
+In Rudr, the schema of component schematics is something like below:

 ```yaml
 apiVersion: core.hydra.io/v1alpha1